January 2019 Newsletter

 & Student Success.
 This 1-unit course is designed for first-year students who fell

-to run this semester.
+semester.
 If you have questions about the course, contact Ashley Gragido agragido@csusm.